-Under Bluelink, an EnOI-based data assimilation system has been used for ocean reanalyses (e.g., Oke et al. 2005; 2008; 2009a; Schiller et al. 2008) and operational ocean forecasting (Brassington et al. 2007).
-An example of output from the Bluelink system is presented in Figure 6.
-This example shows monthly mean sea-level fields from BRAN (version 2p2) with drifter-derived velocities and trajectories overlaid.
+Under Bluelink, an EnOI-based data assimilation system has been used for ocean reanalyses (e.g. Oke et al. 2005; 2008; 2009a; Schiller et al. 2008) and operational ocean forecasting (Brassington et al. 2007).
+An example of output from the Bluelink system is presented in Fig. 6 which shows monthly mean sea-level fields from BRAN (version 2p2) with drifterderived velocities and trajectories overlaid.
 The drifter data are from the entire month.
-The drifter data represents the time-varying ocean circulation and is therefore a measure of the time-integrated circulation.
+The drifter data represent the time-varying ocean circulation and are therefore a measure of the time-integrated circulation.
 This is not necessarily well represented by the monthly mean sea-level fields of BRAN.
-However, provided the variability of the circulation over each month is not too large, this comparison provides an independent assessment of the reanalyzed circulation.
-Note that data from the surface drifting buoys are not assimilated into BRAN.
-In general there is good agreement between the drifter trajectories and the sea-level contours, indicating that there is independent agreement between the reanalyzed and observed circulation.